 SpamSieve will process new mail automatically and move the spam messages to the Spam mailbox.
-Mail may still color some messages brown and show the special Junk mailbox, even though its own junk filter is off; this is normal.
+Mail may still color some messages brown and show them in the special Junk mailbox, even though its own junk filter is off; this is normal.
 The Junk mailbox holds spam messages caught by server-side junk filters before they got to your Mac.
+These messages are not processed by SpamSieve, so they are not mistakes and should not be trained as spam.
+It's also normal for messages in the Spam mailbox to say that you marked them as junk; this is because SpamSieve told Mail that they were junk on your behalf.